raystubbs/zero/README.md

 Zero component, it _must_ be a keyword.
 This is also what the actual web component name is derived from.
 To get the web component name from the Zero name, just replace the namespace delimiter `/` (if present) with `-`.
-Custom element names _must_ contain a hyphen, so if the keyword given for `:name` isn't namespaced then the name portion of the keyword must contain a hyphen.
+Custom element names _must_ contain a hyphen, so if the keyword given for `:name` isn't namespace'd then the name portion of the keyword must contain a hyphen.

 ### `:view`